 I will never be a foodist.
 I believe the finest dining is found at the bottom of a soulful bowl of pho in a corner noodle shack on Argyle Street and also in a multi-course elegant pre-fixe dinner in the Loop.
 I also eat a lot of Hot Pockets and Totino’s pizza rolls.

 I launched my food journalism career producing long form podcast “Fresh Air” style interviews with chefs and food personalities as the founder of the blog Hungry.
-Since then, I’ve been a freelance contributor to Serious Eats, Chicago magazine, Time Out Chicago, Newcity, Zagat, Modern Luxury CS, Chicago Journal and the Chicago Tribune.
+Since then, I’ve been a freelance contributor to Serious Eats, Chicago magazine, Time Out Chicago, Newcity, Zagat, Modern Luxury CS, Chicago Journal, Eater Chicago, and the Chicago Tribune.
 I’ve written nationally for Saveur, Food & Wine, Zagat, Food Network, and Grubstreet, and was also a contributing writer for the James Beard Award-Winning Alinea cookbook.
-I’m the former (and last ever – for now) Chicago Sun-Times food critic, and currently a contributor to Tronc’s RedEye and Sotheby’s Artful Living magazine.
+I’m the former (and last ever – for now) Chicago Sun-Times food critic, and also a former contributor to Chicago Tribune RedEye and Sotheby’s Artful Living magazine.

 I also spent five years working the line at a mom and pop pizza joint in suburban Detroit, and while I may not be a top chef, I understand the heat of the kitchen and the throbbing of leg muscles at the end of a long night of cooking.
 Because I’ll eat anything twice (you never know if the first dish was cooked right), I relish a lifetime of pursuing delicious second chances.